-The prospect of the BVB youngster getting even better is a scary one - for defenders at least.
-Reyna has made 30 senior appearances for Dortmund so far, scoring twice in the DFB Cup and once in the Bundesliga, as well as providing two assists in the UEFA Champions League, and five in Germany's top flight.
+The prospect of the Dortmund attacker getting even better is a scary one - for defenders at least.
+Reyna has made 93 senior appearances for Dortmund so far, scoring 12 goals and laying on 14 more in all competitions.

-Not only that, in 2020/21 he's become a regular starter, even keeping the likes of captain Marco Reus out of the side.
+Not only that, in 2020/21 he became a regular starter, even keeping the likes of captain Marco Reus out of the side.

 "I think I'm a pretty versatile player," Reyna said.
 "I think I can do a bit of everything.
 I like to get in the pockets and underneath the front line and try to create for them, and also score goals and assists.
 I've always been pretty fast from a young age.
 Speed is a very important part of my game.
 Some guys try to overthink things, but I think to be direct, especially in my position as a winger or as a No.10, is what's best.
 I do everything as quick as possible."